Cook's treat

 In cookery, a cook's treat is a portion of the prepared ingredients not served as part of a dish, but which is nevertheless tasty and enjoyable and may be eaten by the cook.

 Examples might include a chocolate brownie that is cosmetically disfigured but otherwise edible, or unused portions of cookie dough.
-Related to the idea of perks and fringe benefits.
+These treats give the chef an excuse to test the food before serving it to whomever it's made for.
+Typically, the Cook's treat is not the reason someone chooses to cook, but it's related to the idea of perks and fringe benefits.